blackfuel/asuswrt-merlin-xtables/README.md

 # asuswrt-merlin-xtables

 The files in this repo are compiled into the Asuswrt-Merlin firmware.
-This adds new capabilities for Iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and **matches** (FUZZY, IFACE, IPV4OPTIONS, LSCAN, PKNOCK).
+This adds new capabilities for Iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and **matches** (fuzzy, iface, ipv4options, lscan, pknock).

 ## Targets